Effective Strategies To Improve Your Google My Business Ranking

 One of the biggest changes in the local search environment is when Google started including Google Maps results for local-related keywords.
 Nowadays, when more and more people are using “near me” queries on their mobile devices, ranking on the top spots of Google Maps is a valuable source of traffic—and revenue— for any businesses targeting the local audience.

 Google Maps results are based on Google My Business listings.
 So, one of the main considerations in improving your Google Maps ranking is by optimizing your Google My Business listing.
-Here, we will learn how.
+Here are the steps provides by SEO consultant Mike.

 Google My Business is essentially a place where you can list information about your business, and these pieces of information will be used by Google to determine your business’s relevance, credibility, and ultimately, ranking.

 So, the first thing to optimize on your Google My Business listing is your business’s information, especially these areas:

 - Your NAP—your business’s name, address and phone number.
 These are the most important pieces of information about your business on the internet.